 VPA annex on legality assurance system assessment criteria

-Therefore, before FLEGT licensing begins, the EU and partner country jointly commission an independent assessment of the timber legality assurance system to ensure that what they describe in a VPA is being delivered.
+The EU and partner country therefore jointly commission an independent assessment of the timber legality assurance system to ensure that what they describe in a VPA is being delivered (see the section of VPA Unpacked on VPA implementation for more details of the joint assessment).

 The process of negotiating the content of an annex on legality assurance system assessment criteria can be an opportunity for stakeholders to ensure certain mechanisms are in place before FLEGT licensing begins, rather than later.
 Stakeholders may require criteria on participation and consultation mechanisms, complaint mechanisms and structures to ensure transparency, for example.